SCP002/youtube-sorter/README.md

 > take.
 >
 > A reason for that is a google api design (if send a bunch of requests
-> without waiting for previous to finish, server will skip some videos
+> without waiting for previous to finish, server will skip some videos).
-> and add them in the wrong order).

 * If you want to use this application on the mobile device - turn on lanscape orientation.
-> This application can not be displayed properly on width less than 490px.
+> This application can not be displayed properly on screen width less
+> than 490px.

+* This application can not load and display deleted or unavailable videos from your liked playlist.
+> This is what "available" and "total" counters stands for.

 ## Why?